eslint/eslint/docs/src/extend/custom-rules.md

 The `context` object has the following properties:

-* `parserOptions`: The parser options configured for this run (more details [here](../use/configure/language-options#specifying-parser-options)).
-* `id`: The rule ID.
+* `id`: (string) The rule ID.
-* `options`: An array of the [configured options](../use/configure/rules#configuring-rules) for this rule.
+* `options`: (array) An array of the [configured options](../use/configure/rules#configuring-rules) for this rule.
 This array does not include the rule severity (see the [dedicated section](#accessing-options-passed-to-a-rule)).
-* `settings`: The [shared settings](../use/configure/configuration-files#adding-shared-settings) from configuration.
+* `settings`: (object) The [shared settings](../use/configure/configuration-files#adding-shared-settings) from configuration.
-* `parserPath`: The name of the `parser` from the configuration.
+* `parserPath`: (string) The name of the `parser` from configuration.
-* `parserServices`: An object containing parser-provided services for rules.
+* `parserServices`: (object) Contains parser-provided services for rules.
 The default parser does not provide any services.
 However, if a rule is intended to be used with a custom parser, it could use `parserServices` to access anything provided by that parser.
 (For example, a TypeScript parser could provide the ability to get the computed type of a given node.)

 Additionally, the `context` object has the following methods: